Cells Under Flow: Experimental Examples

 - Scientific Poster: Defining the Critical Shear Stress Range in Long Term HUVEC Cell Culture (PDF)

 Phase contrast (top) and fluorescence microscopy (bottom) of Human Pulmonary Microvascular Endothelial Cells (HPMECs).
 Static culture (left) and flow culture at 2.3 dym/cm² (right) after 72 h.
 Green: β-Actin, red = VE-Cadherin, blue = DAPI.
-Note the cobblestone-like cell arrangement in the sample that was kept under flow.
 Data by Daniel Bourquain, Robert Koch Institut, Berlin, Germany.